Chef Darren McGrady delights audience at Neville

 McGrady was chef to Queen Elizabeth II; Diana, Princess of Wales; and Princes William and Harry for 15 years.
 He shared experiences that ranged from the elegant to the type of experiences anyone might have, but in the company of royalty.

 “The highlight of meeting the queen was when she came into the kitchen and said, ‘Thank you, darling.
 Thank you for a lovely weekend.
-The food was delicious,’” said McGrady.
+The food was delicious,’” McGrady said.
 “That meant more to me than anything else.”

 McGrady went to culinary school at the suggestion of his mother.
 He wasn’t sure what he wanted to do, but sure that he loved cooking, something that he learned from his grandmother.
 He did very well at it.